Citizens already hold deep insight into the risks they live with.

 • Sensing emerging risks before they become crises

-• Making systemic risks legible to non-experts
+• Making legible to non-experts

 • Community-led innovation from responses to preparedness